Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Main Results

+to measure the errors of the minimizer $s$ of the empirical risks over the closed ball $B_M$ of the RKBS $\Banach$ such that we obtain the approximation of the minimization $\tilde{r}^{\ast}$ of the infinite-sample risks over the closed set $\Eset_M$ of $B_M$ with respect to the uniform norm.
+At the end of the chapter, we show that the dual space $\Banach'$ of the RKBS $\Banach$ has the universal approximation in Proposition~\ref{p:RKBS-universial-approx}, that is, $\Banach'$ is dense in the space of continuous functions with the uniform norm.
+This property also indicates that the collection of all $\Eset_M'$ for $M>0$ covers the whole space of continuous functions.

-In the practical implementation of machine learning, the explicit representations of RKBSs and reproducing kernels need to be known rather than the abstract theory.
+In practical implementation of machine learning, the explicit representations of RKBSs and reproducing kernels need to be known specifically.
 Now we look at the initial ideas of the generalized Mercer kernels and their RKBSs.
-In the tutorial lectures of RKHSs, we usually start with a simple example of the Hilbert space $\Hilbert$ spanned by the finite orthonormal basis $\phi_1(x):=\sin(\pi x),\ldots,\phi_n(x):=\sin(n\pi x)$ of $\Leb_2(-1,1)$, that is
+In tutorial lectures of RKHSs, we usually start with a simple example of the Hilbert space $\Hilbert$ spanned by the finite orthonormal basis $\left\{\phi_k(x):=\sin(k\pi x):k\in\NN_n\right\}$ of $\Leb_2(-1,1)$, that is,

 equipped with the norm